parse-community/docs/_includes/flutter/objects.md

 var response = await queryBuilder.query();
 ```

-For more details on `ParseQuery`, please look at the query portion of this guide.
+For more details on `QueryBuilder`, please look at the query portion of this guide.
 A `ParseRelation` behaves similar to an array of `ParseObject` for querying purposes, so any query you can do on an array of objects, you can do on a `ParseRelation`.

 ## Data Types